nexusformat/NeXusOntology/code/nxsOnto/README.md

 **NeXusOntology creation script**

-Run either the Jupyter notebook or exported Python script

-Ensure that owlready2 and pygithub are installed (pip install)
+Ensure that owlready2 and pygithub are installed (pip install) by running the requirements.txt

 Add four parameters when running the code:

-_script_version (change version if the ontology has been modified by changes to the script)
-1. token (your github token - see below)
-2. out_path (path for created .owl file)
-3. tmp_file_path (temporary file path)
+python3 -m nxsOnto.generator [github access token] [out path for ontology] [temporary file path]

 To get a Github access token:
 Github/settings/developer settings/personal access tokens/create new token

-Run the script (using Python 3)

 Some deprecation warnings are likely to be displayed before the .owl file is created.